manuelpagliuca/subdivision-surfaces/README.md

 This is a project application for the course of **Computational Geometry** from the University of Milan, held by Prof. Alzati, A.Y.
 2020/2021.
 The application was developed with the intent of study different techniques for the triangulations and tessellations of geometric shapes using OpenGL.
-The math and the algorithms are explained in depth at this [website](http://www.mat.unimi.it/users/alzati/Geometria_Computazionale_98-99/apps/trietas/index.html) held by the department of mathematics (I highly suggest to visit if you are interested in the topic).
+The math and the algorithms are explained in depth at this [website](http://www.mat.unimi.it/users/alzati/Geometria_Computazionale_98-99/apps/trietas/index.html) held by the department of mathematics (I highly suggest to visit if you are interested in the topic ☺).

 ## Dependencies